Khan Yunis massacre: Aftermath

 A curfew imposed on the citizens of Gaza prevented them from retrieving the bodies of their fellow villagers, leaving them strewn about the area overnight.
 Injured victims of the shootings would later be transported to Gaza City by the International Red Cross for medical treatment.
 Israel, bowing to international pressure, withdrew from Gaza and the Sinai in March 1957.
 Shortly thereafter, a mass grave was unearthed in the vicinity of Khan Yunis, containing the bound bodies of forty Palestinian men who had been shot in the back of the head.

 Palestinian sources list the number at 415 killed, and a further 57 who were unaccounted for, or disappeared.
-According to the future Hamas leader Abdel Aziz al-Rantisi, an 8-year-old child in Khan Yunis at the time who witnessed one of the executions, of his uncle, 525 Gazans were killed by the IDF "in cold blood".
+According to the future Hamas leader Abdel Aziz al-Rantisi, an 8-year-old child in Khan Yunis at the time who witnessed one of the killings, of his uncle, 525 Gazans were killed by the IDF "in cold blood".

 Israeli soldier Marek Gefen was serving in Gaza during the Suez Crisis.
 In 1982, Gefen, having become a journalist, published his observations of walking through the town shortly following the killings.
 In his account of post-occupation Khan Yunis, he said, "In a few alleyways we found bodies strewn on the ground, covered in blood, their heads shattered.
 No one had taken care of moving them.
 It was dreadful.
 I stopped at a corner and threw up.
 I couldn't get used to the sight of a human slaughterhouse."

 Cultural references

 In 2009, Maltese-American comics journalist Joe Sacco published a 418-page account of the killings in Khan Yunis and Rafah, entitled Footnotes in Gaza.
 The graphic novel relies heavily on mostly directly retrieved eyewitness accounts.
-Reviewing the work for The New York Times, Alexander Cockburn wrote that, "He stands alone as a reporter-cartoonist because his ability to tell a story through his art is combined with investigative reporting of the highest quality" and stated that "it is difficult to imagine how any other form of journalism could make these events so interesting."
+Reviewing the work for The New York Times, Patrick Cockburn wrote that, "[Sacco] stands alone as a reporter-cartoonist because his ability to tell a story through his art is combined with investigative reporting of the highest quality" and stated that "it is difficult to imagine how any other form of journalism could make these events so interesting."

-Sacco admits he takes sides, writing "I don't believe in objectivity as it's practiced in American journalism.
+Sacco acknowledges taking sides, writing "I don't believe in objectivity as it's practiced in American journalism.
 I'm not anti-Israeli ...
 It's just I very much believe in getting across the Palestinian point of view".
 Jose Alaniz, Adjunct Associate Professor of Comparative Literature at the University of Washington, said that Sacco uses subtle ways to manipulate the reader to make the Palestinian side seem more victimized and the Israelis more menacing.

-In 2010, a segment on the Iranian state-run news network Press TV depicted a 54th anniversary memorial service commemorating the killings at the site of one of the mass executions.